victorpozzobon/victorpozzobon.github.io/_pages/about.md

 # About me

-I was born in France in the very late 80's and grew up in Lyon's area.
-After highschool I went for an engineering degree, with a specialization in fluid mechanics, followed by a PhD in heat and mass transfer.
+I was born in France in the very late '80s and grew up in Lyon's area.
+After highschool I went for an engineering degree, with a specialization in fluid mechanics, followed by a Ph.D. in heat and mass transfer.

 I fell in love with science around my twenties.
 I like the neverending challenge it feeds me with.
-It is one of the only job that offers you a considerable amount of freedom.
+It is one of the only jobs that offer you a considerable amount of freedom.
 A freedom I use to learn and try to improve myself.
-In one word, I feel so lucky to have a job I am passionate about.
+In a word, I feel so lucky to have a job I am passionate about.

 Apart from that, I am the average Joe.
 I like sport.
 I have played rugby for more than 10 years.
-What's left of it today is a daily resistance training routine and a run on the week-end.
+What's left of it today is a daily resistance training routine and a run on the weekend.
 I also find cooking quite fun.
 Oh ...
-And there is walking, may seem strange for anyone not living in the Netherlands, but I got a few medals for that.
+And there is walking, which may seem strange for anyone not living in the Netherlands, but I got a few medals for that.

 ### About this website